tonsmets/SupermarketScraper/README.md

 * PyMongo
 * html5lib
 * colorama
+* cssutils

 There are some settings in util/settings.py you need to edit for your needs.
 The defaults will probably work.

 ## TODO
-- [ ] Make main file to run the scraper and scrape all supermarkets
+- [x] Make main file to run the scraper and scrape all supermarkets
-- [ ] Define better project structure
+- [x] Define better project structure
 - [x] Make the supermarkets into "modules"
 - [ ] Add as many supermarkets as possible
 - [ ] Build tests to see if all scraping still works